 Skip to main content

-The sidebar label for this page is Usage.
-It gives you a complete record of every tool call your agent has made through ClawLink.
-Use it to monitor activity, verify requests completed successfully, export data, and debug failures.
+The product label for this page is Usage.
+It gives you a record of every tool call your agent has made through ClawLink.
+Use it to verify what ran, inspect failures, and understand latency.

 What logs show